A wooden cross with a poppy attached inside a church Ioan Said

 Battlefield Crosses and grave markers exist across the whole country.
 They can be found in churches, memorial halls, chapels, museums and private dwellings.

 The Returned project aims to provide an online database, with locations and as much detail as possible about the stories surrounding the people whose graves they marked and the people they left behind.
-We will also be able to link the markers back to the original burial sites on the Battlefields of The Great War.
+The project is currently on hold while they find funding for it to continue.

 Find out more from The Returned website